codaamok/PSBusinessTime/docs/Test-WorkingDay.md

 Test-WorkingDay -Date (Get-Date '2022-04-10 11:00:00')
 ```

-The function will return false as the datetime is outside the default parameters.
+The function will return false because the datetime is outside the default parameters.
 2022-04-10 is a Sunday, and therefore is not a working day, regardless of the hour/minute.

 ### EXAMPLE 3